datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 ---
-## How can I build a model that predicts output without input features?
+## How to build a predictive model without features?

 ```yaml
 type: "FullSlide"